 SecOps: What is it and why is it essential for your business?

 Cybercrime brings significant costs to organisations in both taking proactive steps to prevent attacks and the reactive actions necessary to deal with the consequences.
 Effective security operations, or SecOps, are crucially important to safeguard the profitability of organisation, whether this is protecting against threats that may impact client relationships or protecting the organisations IP.
 On top of this, every organisation has an obligation to protect the data it controls responsibly.
-The European Union General Data Protection Regulation (GDPR) and associated UK Data Protection Act 2018 requires that any security breaches are reported to the U.K. Information Commissioners Office within 72 hours, where feasible.
+The European Union General Data Protection Regulation (GDPR) and associated UK Data Protection Act 2018 requires that certain types of personal data breaches are reported to the the relevant supervisory authority within 72 hours, where feasible.
 The quicker an organisation is able to identify and avoid or respond to threats, the stronger its position.

 The aim of Security Operations (SecOps) is to protect the information and assets of an organisation’s network on a day-to-day basis encompassing all of the people, systems and data held within it.
 To manage the core mission of incident detection and response there is the concept of a Security Operations Centre (SOC) which defines the policies, standards, procedures and guidelines for the core and support services needed to secure an organisation.